creuzerm/openscad-projects/README.md

 openscad-projects
 =================

-Various small open scad files for various things.
+Various open scad files for different things.

+Most of these will also be found on thingiverse. http://www.thingiverse.com/creuzerm/designs